atbcb/usab-uswds/_research/exterior-surfaces/engineered-wood-fiber/trails/observations-and-results.md

 | **Personal Time**                                |             |
 | Base prep and geotextile installation, 4 h @ $10/h       |       $ 40 |
 | Bonded surface installation, 16 h @ $15/h        | 240 |
+{: .usa-table}

-Installation of the two surface treatments was completed during one work day.
-Approximate effort for installation of 200 ft2 of each material (400 ft2 total) was 16 h (4 people for 4 h).
+*Installation of the two surface treatments was completed during one work day.
+Approximate effort for installation of 200 ft2 of each material (400 ft2 total) was 16 h (4 people for 4 h).*

 **Summary of costs for beach path surface - Cost ($/ft 2 )**